kirshnamohan/sysops-admin-associate-notes/Week04/AS.md

 ![lifecycle](http://docs.aws.amazon.com/autoscaling/latest/userguide/images/auto_scaling_lifecycle.png)

 ### Scale Out
+The following scale out events direct the Auto Scaling group to launch EC2 instances and attach them to the group:
 - Manually increase the size of the group
 - Create a scaling policy to automatically increase the size of the group based on a specified increase in demand
 - Set up scaling by schedule to increase the size of the group at a specific time